JFrog Platform Configuration

 [Default: false]

-Generate a Reference Token (alias to Access Token) in addition to the full token (available from Artifactory 7.38.10).
+Generate a Reference Token (an alias for an Access Token) in addition to the full token.
+This is available from Artifactory 7.38.10.

 --refreshable